akaseahawk/ArtOfDataScience2016/Draft/progress_report.md

 To gain a better understanding of the limits of our dataset, we asked about the bounds of our (x,y,z) coordinates and the maximum number of synapses that occur at any one coordinate.

 #### Inferential Analysis
-We now seek to understand class conditional differences within our datasets.
-The covariate we are seeking to separate graphs based upon is sex.
-Firstly we must pick a feature of our graphs to test this difference under.
-As we'd looked at this feature in our exploratory analysis, we chose to use edge density as our feature.
-Running a wilcoxon test on this population, in which 22 subjects were male and 20 subjects were female, we found the following mean probabilities of edge based on class.

-We found that the difference between these populations was statistically significant with an alpha value of 0.05, produciing a p value of 0.022768743719.
-Since we found a statistically significant difference between classes, we can naturally proceed to trying to classify subjects based on their edge density.

 #### Predictive Analysis
 Now that a relationship between synapses and the unmasked value has been observed, we can attempt to solidify